Engineering a multi-level bath for transmons with three-wave mixing and parametric drives: SNAIL-qubit Hamiltonian

 This can be further simplified by moving into a rotating frame in a similar fashion by choosing the transform operator to be $O_{\text{R}} = e^{i \omega_\text{s} s^{\dagger} s t + i \omega_\text{q} q^{\dagger} q t}$.
 We get:

-Here the first term is the qubit Stark shift due the pump, and $\alpha = -6 c^\text{q}_4$ is the qubit anharmonicity.
+Here the first term is the qubit Stark shift due to the pump, and $\alpha = -6 c^\text{q}_4$ is the qubit anharmonicity.
 The effects of the frequency-selected parametric pumps are shown in the third term.
-Expanding this term \ref{Eq:DrivenRWAHamiltonian} produces all possible combinations of SNAIL-mon and qubit operators; most of them can be ignored due to their fast rotations.
-The pump frequency provides a degree of freedom for selecting the desired processes by matching the frequency of it.
-In particular, when the SNAIL-mon is driven at $\omega_\text{d} = \omega_\text{s} + \omega_{q}$, the qubit-SNAIL-mon Hamiltonian takes the form
+Expanding this term in Eq.~\ref{Eq:DrivenRWAHamiltonian} produces all possible combinations of SNAIL and qubit operators; most of them can be ignored due to their fast rotations.
+The pump frequency provides a degree of freedom for selecting the desired processes by matching its frequency.
+In particular, when the SNAIL is driven at $\omega_\text{d} = \omega_\text{s} + \omega_{q}$, the qubit-SNAIL Hamiltonian takes the form

 where $g_{\Sigma} = 6 c^\text{s}_3 \frac{g}{\Delta}$.
 Likewise for the difference frequency pump $\omega_\text{d} = \omega_\text{s} - \omega_\text{q}$: